embyt/balloonrss/README.txt

 - Make sure that you have the .NET framework 2.0 installed; otherwise download the Microsoft .NET Framework Version 2.0 Redistributable Package from Microsoft and install it.
-- start the BalloonRSS_xxx_setup.exe and follow the steps on the screen
+- Start BalloonRSS_xxx_setup.exe and follow the steps on the screen
 - Start the application.
 - Adapt the channel configuration with the RSS feeds of your choice.